tigoe/html-for-conndev/readme.md

 Google/Alphabet has done considerable work on setting standards for browser interfaces to hardware.
 They have developed APIs for [WebBluetooth](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API), [WebMIDI](https://www.w3.org/TR/webmidi/), [WebUSB](https://developer.mozilla.org/en-US/docs/Web/API/USB), and are working on [WebNFC](https://w3c.github.io/web-nfc/).
 All of these are available in the Chrome browser, and some are available to other browsers as well.

-MDn maintins a list of all [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) and their current states.
+MDN maintains a list of all [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) and their current states.

 ### Geolocation
 If the device that your browser is on has geolocation capability, it can be accessed via the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API).
 Here is a [geolocation example](geolocation/).